enkidevs/curriculum/go/intro/for-loops-and-switch-statements/go-for-loops.md

 We have the **initial** statement, `i := 0`.
 Then, we have a **condition**, `i < 10`.
 Next, we have the **post** statement, `i++`.
 Lastly, we have our code in the curly braces.

-Here is a gif of the above for loop.

 ---
 ## Practice